 Is NEAT enough for weight loss on its own?

 NEAT complements structured exercise and healthy eating.
-While it boosts calorie burn, combining NEAT with a balanced and workouts yields the best results.
+While it boosts calorie burn, combining NEAT with a balanced diet and workouts yields the best results.

 How do I track my NEAT?

 Wear a step counter or smartwatch to monitor steps, standing time, and active minutes.
-You can also log mini‑activities manually in a journal or app.
+You can also log mini‑activities manually in a fitness journal or app.

 Can I overdo NEAT?